 “The Journey” is a six week class designed to help couples understand and learn new ways of dealing with conflict in relationships.
 The material presented is applicable to any relationship, but specifically targets romantic relationships.

-This 6–week couple’s class begins Sunday, February 24th from 5pm–7:30pm and meets at Heartland Bible Church.
+This 6–week couple’s class is offered annually.
 Cost is $60 per couple for books and supplies.

 For more info about the next class please Contact Us.